yast/yast-network/doc/features.md

 DHCP Client options
 ====================

-- set hostname according to dhcp response
+- send back to dhcp server hostname
 - set machine identifier for asking dhcp
 - allow to set specific option for hostname to send for dhcpd client ( how often it is used? )

 DNS
 ===================

-- set hostname
+- set hostname and domain, combining them into FQDN writting into /etc/hostname
-- set domain
-- change hostname with dhcp ( looks same as in dhcp client options )
+- change hostname with dhcp
 - assign hostname to local ip ( so own hostname is always resolvable )
 - modify /etc/resolv.conf, keep it manage automatic or modify it manually with selected values